 - 4.5 Classification standards for current and noncurrent assets and liabilities - 1.
-Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets : - (1) Assets arising from operating activities that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - (2) Assets held mainly for trading purposes; - (3) Assets that are expected to be realized within twelve months from the balance sheet date; or - (4) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to pay off liabilities more than twelve months after the balance sheet date.
+Assets that meet one of the following criteria are classified as current assets: - (1) Assets arising from operating activities that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - (2) Assets held mainly for trading purposes; - (3) Assets that are expected to be realized within twelve months from the balance sheet date; or - (4) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to pay off liabilities more than twelve months after the balance sheet date.